 Encounters of Athas 1 - Tables of the Tablelands

+This is a new series of articles designed to provide DMs with encounter or location ideas to add flavor to their campaigns.
 This particular article discusses various ways to characterise and describe your taverns, inns, and similar locations in Dark Sun, to enable DMs a way of using that trope while still maintaining the Dark Sun atmosphere.

 The “meeting in a tavern” trope is as old as D&D itself.
 Taverns make for easy starting locations, but they also serve as useful stopping points and bookends between adventures.
 One of the oldest campaign structures in D&D is the picaresque roaming band of heroes-for-hire travelling from inn to inn, and its popularity was always understandable– it’s easy for beginner DM’s to use.